FSC Foundation

 • Making grants to help projects get started.

 The FSC Foundation will accept proposals from organizations that are in accordance with its philosophy and objectives, and that are in compliance with its guidelines.
-The FSC Foundation will not consider:
+The FSC Foundation will NOT consider:

 • Multiple proposals from the same organization within the same year.
 Applicants are asked to limit themselves to one proposal per year.